 We can distil the variety of dictionary definitions of time down to two core meanings:-

-- The use of time to refer to an abstract framework for referencing events and calibrating (measuring) periods (duration and intervals) seems well covered in the dictionaries (i.e the t in maths/physics).
+- The Dimension.
+The use of time to refer to an abstract framework (a dimension) for referencing events and calibrating (measuring) periods (duration and intervals) seems well covered in the dictionaries (i.e the t in maths/physics).

-- And time is a collective term – a mass noun – that also refers to events, but as an indefinite, non-specific set (as is the intrinsic quality of mass nouns, e.g. Traffic [another mass noun] is to Vehicles what Time is to Events – a non-specific collective term – this gets explained later: Traffic and Time).
+- The Flow.
+Time is also a collective term – a mass noun – that also refers to events, but as an indefinite, non-specific set (as is the intrinsic quality of mass nouns, e.g. Traffic [another mass noun] is to Vehicles what Time is to Events – a non-specific collective term – this gets explained later: Traffic and Time).

 That’s makes time a subtle, slippery thing – it has two root meanings that appear very similar, and are easily confused and interchanged.